Topics in Addiction, Women's Mental Health, and Sexual Medicine

 Reproductive Psychiatrist

-Dr. Cirino is also a Certified Sex Therapist through the governing body AASECT, American Association of Sexual Educators, Counselors and Therapists.
-She also is skilled in Interpersonal, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy and other therapeutic interventions.
+Dr. Cirino is also a specialist in Female Sexual Medicine.
+She is a Certified Sex Therapist through the governing body American Association of Sexual Educators, Counselors and Therapists (AASECT).
+She is also an International Fellow with the International Society for the Study of Women's Sexual Health (ISSWSH).

 Dr. Cirino's research interests involve medical and behavioral therapy interventions for perinatal mental health conditions and female sexual dysfunction.
-She lives in Portland, Oregon and is married with three children.
-Traveling is one of her greatest passions.
+She recently moved to Houston, Texas from Portland, Oregon and is married with three children.
+Traveling with family and friends and teaching are her greatest passions.

 Our staff can assist you with all your travel arrangements.